liquibase/liquibase-sqlfire/README.md

 ##Liquibase SqlFire Plugin##
-This adds support for the Pivotal's SqlFire database to Liquibase.
+This adds support for the Pivotal's SqlFire database to Liquibase, version 3.1.1.

 SqlFire is an in-memory distributed SQL database.
 In the category of NewSQL databases, SQLFire delivers dynamic scalability and high performance for data-intensive modern applications.